sorin360/LearnChinese/README.md

 # LearnChinese

-Learn Chinese App based on first 2500+ most used chinese words (HSK 5) and 1000+ practice sentences.
+Learn Chinese App is based on first 2500+ most used chinese words (HSK 5) and 1000+ practice sentences.

 ## 4 main sections